01 of 09

 Best for Muck Diving: Lembeh Island, Indonesia

 Located off the northeast coast of Sulawesi, Lembeh Island is considered the muck diving capital of the world.
-Upon first glance, the volcanic, rubble-strewn dive sites of Lembeh Strait seem barren - but a closer look reveals countless tiny critters, many of which are as rare as they are colorful.
+What's muck diving you ask?
+It is scuba diving in a location that appears to be barren and lifeless at first glance, but upon further inspection is anything but.
+Such is the case with the volcanic, rubble-strewn dive sites of Lembeh Strait, which seem to have little to offer upon arrival.
+But a closer look reveals countless tiny critters, many of which are as rare as they are colorful.
 The island’s murky waters are home to eight species of frogfish, 12 species of octopus and three species of pygmy seahorse; not to mention plenty of nudibranchs and crustaceans.
 Top sightings include the blue-ringed octopus and the flamboyant cuttlefish.
 This incredible diversity makes Lembeh a favorite spot for macro photographers.Continue to 5 of 9 below.

 05 of 09